-- 6. In order to be classified as a resident, what steps must be taken by an alien who is holding one of the visas listed above, is out-of-status or is undocumented? - (a) He or she must present evidence (usually from USCIS), documenting that he or she has taken appropriate steps to obtain a change of status to a classification which does not preclude establishing domicile through one of the following actions: - (1) Applying for permanent resident status - (2) Applying for and being granted a change of status to a visa category that permits establishing domicile - (3) Applying for and being granted "Deferred Action for Childhood Arrivals" (DACA) status - (4) Applying for asylum - (5) Applying for refugee status - (6) Applying for the Family Unity Program - (7) Applying for Temporary Protected Status - Applying for VAWA Self-Petition.
+- (7) Applying for Temporary Protected Status - (8) Applying for VAWA Self-Petition.
 (Available for battered spouses or children of U.S. citizens or lawful permanent residents.)

 Authorized under the immigration provisions of the Violence Against Women Act (VAWA). - (9) Applying for the Family Unity Program, LIFE Act (LIFE Legalization), and LIFE Act Family Unit Provisions - (10) Applying for "withholding of removal" (formerly called "withholding of deportation") under the Immigration and Nationality Act (INA 241(b)(3)) or under the Convention Against Torture ("CAT").
 CAT protections relate to the obligations of the United States under Article 3 of the United Nations Convention Against Torture. - (b) He or she must meet the requirements of one-year physical presence, coupled with the intent to make California home for other than a temporary purpose.
-The one-year duration may not begin until application has been made for a change of status noted in (a) above. - (c) However, aliens seeking a change to a visa category that permits establishing residency under (a)(2) or seeking DACA status under (a)(3), above, cannot be classified as a resident until the application for a new visa or DACA status, as the case may be, has been granted.
+The one-year duration may not begin until application has been made for a change of status noted in (a) above. - (c) However, noncitizens seeking a change to a visa category that permits establishing residency under (a)(2) or seeking DACA status under (a)(3), above, cannot be classified as a resident until the application for a new visa or DACA status, as the case may be, has been granted.
 Once the application has been granted, the one-year durational requirement may be counted from the date of application.